About the Program

-The basic task of the Thomas Hunter Honors Program is to nurture and encourage the best and most intellectually curious students who have chosen to attend Hunter.
-The Program gives these students (who might otherwise feel thwarted, lost, or unappreciated in their early years here) a focus and a sense of belonging to a group about whom the College cares.
+The basic goal of the Thomas Hunter Honors Program is to nurture and encourage the best and most intellectually curious students with interdisciplinary interests who have chosen to attend Hunter.
+The Program gives these students focus and a sense of belonging to a group about whom the College cares.

-The Program provides these students with a chance to design individualized curricula, and helps them find their way as soon as possible to professors interested in working with good undergraduates.
-The Program also helps them define and achieve their academic goals with the least possible waste of time and bureaucratic frustration.
+The Program provides students with a chance to design individualized curricula, and helps them find their way as soon as possible to professors interested in working with them.
+The Program helps them define and achieve their academic goals in a timely and efficient manner.

-The support provided by close advising is crucial.
-Students in the Program know that they have almost immediate access to an adviser when they need help with academic and bureaucratic problems, or when they wish to discuss more general questions and long-range goals.
-To make certain that all members of the Program are following a coherent curriculum, each student is required to see an adviser once a semester to discuss his or her general progress, and, in addition, all students must have their programs approved every semester.
+Students in the Thomas Hunter Honors Program know that they have almost immediate access to an advisor when they need help with academic and bureaucratic problems, or when they wish to discuss more general questions and long-range goals.
+To make certain that all members of the Program are following a coherent curriculum, each student is required to see an advisor at least once a semester to discuss his or her general progress, and in addition, all students must have their academic programs approved every semester.

-You may also be interested to know that during past academic years, half of the newly inducted members-in-course of Phi Beta Kappa were members of the Honors Program, and most of the graduating seniors in the Program who applied to graduate schools were accepted in the disciplines and institutions of their choice.
+During past academic years, about half of the newly inducted members-in-course of Phi Beta Kappa were members of the Honors Program, and most of the graduating seniors in the Program who applied to graduate schools were accepted in the disciplines and institutions of their choice.

 [ back to top ]